GaloisInc/cardano-network-service-assurance/INSTALL.md

 # The Big Picture

-See README.md for the big picture and how to spin up a CNSA instance.k
+See README.md for the big picture and how to spin up a CNSA instance.

 # Executables